paluchi/Dex-metrics-plotter/metrics_plotter/README.template.md

 ##### New addons into the system (components and others)

-- The fundamentals of this component relies over [Create React App][cran] node module.
-Check their docs to get a more indeep explanation about basic usage
+- The fundamentals of this directories system and some of its scripts relies over [Create React App][cran] node module.
+Read ./README.create_react_app.md or check their web docs to get a more indeep explanation about their framework basics
 - ./src/assets contains all custom fonts files, icons, images or any other static type files
 - ./src/components contains the most generic components of the system.
 This components must have very extended usage and may contain very complex logic that needs to be centralized
 - ./src/components/icons contains componentized sgvs for every pursope usage